misakey/backend/docs/content/endpoints/backup_key_shares.md

 POST https://api.misakey.com/backup-key-shares
 ```

+_Cookies:_
+- `accesstoken` (opaque token) (ACR >= 2): the identity must be linked to an account and this account must fit the one given in the body
+- `tokentype`: must be `bearer`

 _Headers:_
-- `Authorization` (opaque token) (ACR >= 2): the identity must be linked to an account and this account must fit the one given in the body
+- `X-CSRF-Token`: a token to prevent from CSRF attacks.
+Delivered at the end of the auth flow.

 _JSON Body:_
 ```json